rhine3/audiomoth-guide/guide.md

 * Our lab has had excellent experiences purchasing AudioMoths from [RushPCB](https://rushpcb.com/).
 We purchased the devices pre-assembled (i.e., components connected to boards, battery pack soldiered to board), but without the firmware flashed.
 We found it easy to flash the firmware in our lab.

 * Parts of the original AudioMoth design are constantly going out of stock due to high demand.
-We enlisted in the help of our school's electronics shop to find new parts that were interchangeable with the out-of-stock parts.
+We enlisted the help of our school's electronics shop to find new parts that were interchangeable with the out-of-stock parts.

 ### Pre-select recorder locations